 Deng has been an All-Star the last two seasons.
 But he will be a free agent after this season, and with Bulls' championship aspirations gone following Derrick Rose's season-ending knee injury, there was no reason to hold onto him and risk losing him for nothing.

 "We have great respect for Luol Deng, as a player and a person.
 He has been an incredible contributor to our team on the court, and he has also done great things in the community," Bulls general manager Gar Forman said in a statement.
 "On behalf of the entire Bulls organization, I want to thank Luol for his years in Chicago."

 Deng is averaging a career-best 19 points this season and has been a member of the league's All-Defensive team.
-He's also a former winner of the NBA's sportsmanship award, and his professionalism will be welcomed by the Cavaliers, who quickly ran out of patience with Bynum.

 "Luol reflects all that we are striving for in building our team," Cavs general manager Chris Grant said.
 "He's a tremendous defensive player that can impact the game on both ends of the court with a team-first mentality and is a high character leader."

 Bynum signed a two-year, $24 million contract with the Cavs in July, but only $6 million of the $12.5 million he was scheduled to earn this season was guaranteed if he was wasn't still on Cleveland's payroll by Jan.
 7.

 Now the Bulls can waive him and earn that salary relief—their release in announcing the deal never mentions anything about Bynum playing for them—and position themselves for the future.

 Chicago gets a future first-round pick that had belonged to Sacramento, along with 2015 and 2016 second-round picks Cleveland had obtained from the Portland Trail Blazers.